-Our position on substance abuse is clear: It is incompatible with the health and safety of our employees and we do not permit it.
-We are committed to a work environment that is free from the influence of illegal drugs and alcohol through intervention and if appropriate, corrective action.
-We strictly prohibit use, possession, manufacture, distribution, dispensation or sale of illegal drugs, drug paraphernalia, or controlled substances on GMP premises and/or during work hours.
-Employees are required to be free from the influence of illegal drugs and alcohol while working.
-If an employee has reason to believe that a fellow employee has violated this policy, the appropriate supervisor or a member of the management team should be contacted immediately.
+Our position on substance abuse is clear: It is incompatible with the health and safety of our employees, and we do not permit it.
+We are committed to a work environment that is free from the use of intoxicating liquors or drugs through intervention and if appropriate, corrective action.
+We strictly prohibit use, possession, manufacture, distribution, dispensation or sale of illegal drugs, drug paraphernalia, or controlled substances while working for GMP.
+All GMP employees and contractors are required to be fit for work while on the job, not impaired due to on- or off-duty use of alcohol or other drugs, including prescription and over-the counter drugs.
+If an employee has reason to believe that a co-worker has violated this policy, the appropriate supervisor or a member of the management team should be contacted immediately.